TRPM3-related neurodevelopmental disorder: Treatment

 There is currently no known cure or treatment for TRPM3-related neurodevelopmental disorder.
 Treatment for individual manifestations of symptoms may follow standard of care (anti-epileptic medication for seizures, physical therapy, occupational therapy, speech therapy, etc).

 A single study points to the anti-convulsant drug primidone as an off label therapeutic.
 Primidone is a known TRPM3 antagonist.

 Prognosis

 Life span is apparently not impacted by TRPM3-related neurodevelopmental disorder.
 Not enough data currently exists to understand the disease progression.

 Epidemiology

-There are currently >30 reported cases of TRPM3-related neurodevelopmental disorder.
+There are currently around 50 reported cases of TRPM3-related neurodevelopmental disorder.
 It is unknown what the prevalence of this disorder is worldwide.